Agamben, Giorgio. 1999. ‘Bartleby, or, On Contingency’. In Potentialities: Collected Essays in Philosophy. Stanford University Press.

 Clymer, Jeffory A. 2006.
 ‘Property and Selfhood in Herman Melville’s Pierre’.
 Nineteenth-Century Literature 61 (2): 171–99. https://doi.org/10.1525/ncl.2006.61.2.171.

 Cohen, Lara Langer.
 2011.
 The Fabrication of American Literature: Fraudulence and Antebellum Print Culture.
-Philadelphia: University of Pennsylvania Press. https://ebookcentral.proquest.com/lib/rhul/detail.action?docID=3441922.
+University of Pennsylvania Press. https://ebookcentral.proquest.com/lib/rhul/detail.action?docID=3441922.

 Cole, R. 2006.
 ‘At the Limits of Identity: Realism and American Personhood in Melville’s Confidence-Man’.
 Novel: A Forum on Fiction 39 (3): 384–401. https://doi.org/10.1215/ddnov.039030384.

 Collins, Michael J. 2016.
 The Drama of the American Short Story, 1800-1865.
-Ann Arbor: University of Michigan Press. http://lib.myilibrary.com?id=971891.
+University of Michigan Press.
+Electronic resource. http://lib.myilibrary.com?id=971891.

 Coviello, Peter.
 2013.
 Tomorrow’s Parties: Sex and the Untimely in Nineteenth-Century America.
-New York: New York University Press. https://ebookcentral.proquest.com/lib/rhul/detail.action?docID=1177318.
+New York University Press. https://ebookcentral.proquest.com/lib/rhul/detail.action?docID=1177318.

 Crain, Caleb.
 1994.
 ‘Lovers of Human Flesh: Homosexuality and Cannibalism in Melville’s Novels’.
 American Literature 66 (1). https://doi.org/10.2307/2927432.